Defacto2/server/docs/readme_go.md

 parseInput(input, parserLogger)
 ```

-New slices package for slice manipulation which are more efficient than `sort.`. // todo
+New slices package for slice manipulation which are more efficient than `sort.`.
 https://pkg.go.dev/slices

 ```go